Erikdekamps/kingly_layouts/README.md

 # Kingly layouts

-A Drupal module that provides Kingly layouts with a column sizing layout option.
+A Drupal module that provides Kingly layouts with a display options.

 # Todo:

-- Actually fix the CSS to display the columns next to each other.
-- Maybe add more Layout Options for background color, full width, etc.
+-